Galavantier/gcui/tags/gc-ui/gc-inputlist/README.md

 # gc-inputlist
 gc-inputlist is like gc-input, but with the added option of having a list and multiselect.
-Since many of gc-input's features were needed, it actually invokes gc-input.
+Since many of gc-input's features were needed, it actually invokes gc-input.  gc-inputlist has a function called getVal that allows you to get the value of the multiselect tags if there are any.  otherwise it will return what the input has.

 ### Opts
 * almost everything that gc-input takes (to be added as need later on)